shotamomma/labwiki/content/wiki/Using automatic transcription to speed up sentence production data coding.md

 One of the bottlenecks in studying sentence-level production is transcription.
 This tutorial aims to make this process as painless, fast, and accurate as possible using automatic transcription followed by human checking.

 This tutorial is intended to be useful for people who study sentence-level production (or researchers who need to transcribe a bunch of small audio files containing speech).

+---
 ## Assumptions

-This tutorial is written with the following assumptions:
+> [!tip] **Check before starting**
+>
+> Make sure you meet the following assumptions before continuing:
-- Audio recording of each trial is stored separately as individual sound files (here we assume `.mp3` format, though other file formats should work with minimal tweaks).
+1. Audio recording of each trial is stored separately as individual sound files (here we assume `.mp3` format, though other file formats should work with minimal tweaks).

-- You are using MacOS (if you are using another OS, you may need to modify the Bash scripts accordingly) and have Python installed.
+2. You are using MacOS (if you are using another OS, you may need to modify the Bash scripts accordingly) and have Python installed.

-- You have already installed Homebrew ([https://brew.sh/](https://brew.sh/)).
+3. You have already installed [Homebrew]([https://brew.sh/](https://brew.sh/)).

-- Your sound files are organized in a specific way.
+4. Your sound files are organized in a specific way (see [[Organize your audio data collected via PCIBex]]).
 To comply with this structure, create a folder for your project.
 Inside that folder, create a subfolder named `SX`, where `X` is the subject number (e.g., `S1`, `S2`, `S3`, etc.).
 All sound files associated with a subject must be inside the corresponding `SX` subfolder.
 For example (each `SX` folder should contain all sound files for that subject):

 ![[images/example1.png]]

+---
 ## Installing Whisper

-[Whisper](https://github.com/openai/whisper) is an automatic speech recognition software developed by OpenAI.
-Its outputs are not perfect and must be human-checked for scientific purposes.
-However, using Whisper and then reviewing the output is far faster than transcribing everything manually.
+[Whisper](https://github.com/openai/whisper) is an automatic speech recognition tool developed by OpenAI.
+Its outputs are not perfect and should be reviewed by a human for scientific purposes.
+However, using Whisper and then checking the results is far faster than transcribing everything manually.
+Installing Whisper is straightforward, but I recommend that you consider using a package management environment such as [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

 ```
 pip install -U openai-whisper